About Us Contact Shop

 Addiction Aquatic

 Addiction aquatic center really is a unique place.
-In one large room, there are large pools of different sea life that they have grown within the facilities.
+In one large room, there are large pools of different sea life that they’ve grown within the facilities.
 And connected to it is another very large building that’s part store, part restaurant.

 The store is filled with goods such as cheeses, wines, bread, the fish and shellfish they have grown, and so much more.
-However, the restaurant is the main attraction as you can taste sushi with fish that has been harvested only an hour or so before.
+However, the restaurant is the main attraction because you can have fresh sushi made from the fish that’s been harvested only an hour or so before.

 Make sure to go during a time when it’s not crowded or you may be waiting awhile to get your food though!